carasiov/active_learning/use_cases/dashboard/README.md

 - The dashboard and CLI share the labels CSV and checkpoint format.
 - You can switch between CLI and dashboard without migration steps.

-## Troubleshooting

-- GPU not available: JAX falls back to CPU automatically; the dashboard still runs.
-- Port in use: run with a different port (e.g., `PORT=8051 poetry run python use_cases/dashboard/app.py`).